 After a few tough days of transition Robin doing really well!

 Dave’s interest in nutrition was sparked after he had a heart attack at a young age which he attributes to a high stress job and an inflammatory diet.
 Considering his early health issues, he is motivated to manage stress and maximise the quality of his nutrition going forward.
-In this first round of Dave’s nutritional analysis we focus on balancing his his nutrient density.
+In this first round of Dave’s nutritional analysis, we focus on balancing his nutrient density.
 Check out Dave’s first report here.